gruntwork-io/cloud-nuke/README.md

 go run main.go
 ```

-### Dependencies

-- cloud-nuke uses `dep`, a vendor package management tool for golang.
-See the dep repo for
-  [installation instructions](https://github.com/golang/dep). cloud-nuke currently does not support Go modules.

 ### Running tests

 **Note**: Many of the tests in the `aws` folder run against a real AWS account and will create and destroy actual resources.
 DO NOT